 Other Important Anticipatory Guidance Topics

-A frequent topic of discussion with parents is nonnutritive oral habits, such as use of pacifiers and thumb sucking.
-AAP policy states that parents consider offering a pacifier at naptime and bedtime because of a protective effect of pacifiers on the incidence of sudden infant death syndrome after the first month of life.27 Both finger- and pacifier-sucking habits will only cause problems with dental structures if they go on for a long period of time.
-Evaluation by a dentist is indicated for nonnutritive sucking habits that continue beyond 3 years of age.28
+A frequent topic of discussion with parents/caregivers is nonnutritive oral habits, such as use of pacifiers and thumb/digit sucking.
+The AAP recommends that parents/caregivers consider offering a pacifier at naptime and bedtime because of a protective effect of pacifiers on the incidence of sudden infant death syndrome after the first month of life.44 Evaluation by a dentist is indicated for nonnutritive sucking habits that continue beyond 3 years of age.
+Pacifier suckers are less likely to develop malocclusions (ie, overjet) compared with digit suckers; however, longer duration of pacifier or digit sucking is associated with an increased risk of developing malocclusions.45 Breastfeeding also decreases the risk of malocclusions.46

 Dental injuries are common.
-Twenty-five percent of all schoolchildren experience some form of dental trauma.29 Pediatricians can help prevent such trauma by encouraging parents to cover sharp corners of household furnishings at the level of walking toddlers, recommend use of car safety seats, and be aware of electrical cord risk for mouth injury.
-Pediatricians can also encourage mouthguard use during sports activities in which there is a significant risk of orofacial injury.30 More information on dental trauma is available in the AAP clinical report “Management of Dental Trauma in a Primary Care Setting.”31
+Twenty-five percent of all school-aged children experience some form of dental trauma.47 Pediatricians can help prevent such trauma by encouraging parents/caregivers to cover sharp corners of household furnishings at the level of walking toddlers, recommend use of car safety seats, and be aware of electrical cord risk for mouth injury.
+Pediatricians can also encourage mouthguard use during sports activities in which there is a significant risk of orofacial injury (basketball, field hockey, and baseball, for example).48,49 More information on dental trauma is available in the AAP clinical report “Management of Dental Trauma in a Primary Care Setting.”50

-The AAP, the American Academy of Pediatric Dentistry, the American Dental Association, and the American Association of Public Health Dentistry all recommend a dental visit for children by 1 year of age.
+The AAP, the American Academy of Pediatric Dentistry, the American Dental Association, American Dental Hygienists’ Association, and the American Association of Public Health Dentistry all recommend a dental visit for children by 1 year of age.
 Although pediatricians have the opportunity to provide early assessment of risk for dental caries and anticipatory guidance to prevent disease, it is also important that children establish a dental home.
-A dental home is the ongoing relationship between the dentist and the patient, inclusive of all aspects of oral health care delivered in a comprehensive, continuously accessible, coordinated, and family-centered way.32

-Unfortunately, little is known about pediatric health care providers’ dental referral behaviors and patterns.
-Although 1 study found that children 2 to 5 years of age who received a recommendation from their health care provider to visit the dentist were more likely to have a dental visit,33 the US Preventive Services Task Force found no study that evaluated the effects of referral by a primary care clinician to a dentist on caries incidence.34 It is also noteworthy that preschool-aged children covered by Medicaid who had an early preventive dental visit by 1 year of age were more likely to use subsequent preventive services and to have lower dental expenses.35
+There are emerging data regarding pediatric health care providers’ dental referral behaviors and patterns.
+One study found that children 2 to 5 years of age who received a recommendation from their health care provider to visit the dentist were more likely to have a dental visit.52 Another study found that children with more preventive well-baby visits between ages 1 and 2 years and ages 2 and 3 years were more likely to have earlier first dental examinations than children with fewer well-baby visits.53,54 However, the number and timing of well-baby visits before 1 year of age were not significantly related to first dental examinations.
+The US Preventive Services Task Force found no study that evaluated the effects of referral by a primary care clinician to a dentist on caries incidence.55 Early dental visits have been associated with decreased costs in most56–58 but not all studies.59

-With early referral to a dental provider, there is an opportunity to maintain good oral health, prevent disease, and treat disease early.
+With early referral to a dental provider, there is an opportunity to maintain good oral health, prevent disease, treat disease early, and potentially decrease cost.
 Establishing such collaborative relationships between physicians and dentists at the community level is essential for increasing access to dental care for all children and improving their oral and overall health.

-Oral health is an integral part of the overall health and well-being of children.36 A pediatrician who is familiar with the science of dental caries, capable of assessing caries risk, comfortable with applying various strategies of prevention and intervention, and connected to dental resources can contribute considerably to the health of his or her patients.
-This policy statement, in conjunction with the oral health recommendations of the third edition of the AAP’s Bright Futures: Guidelines for Health Supervision of Infants, Children, and Adolescents, serves as a resource for pediatricians and other pediatric primary care providers to be knowledgeable about addressing dental caries.37 Because dental caries is such a common and consequential disease process in the pediatric population, it is essential that pediatricians include oral health in their daily practice of pediatrics.
+Oral health is an integral part of the overall health and well-being of children.63 Pediatricians who are familiar with the science of dental caries, capable of assessing caries risk, comfortable with applying various strategies of prevention and intervention, connected to dental resources, and familiar with the social determinants of children’s health can contribute considerably to the health of their patients.
+This clinical report, in conjunction with the oral health recommendations of the fourth edition of the AAP Bright Futures: Guidelines for Health Supervision of Infants, Children, and Adolescents, serves as a resource for pediatricians and other pediatric primary care providers to be knowledgeable about addressing dental caries.64 Because dental caries is such a common and consequential disease process in the pediatric population and such an integral part of the overall health of children, it is essential that pediatricians include oral health in their daily practice of pediatrics.

 Include anticipatory guidance for oral health as an integral part of comprehensive patient counseling.

-Counsel parents/caregivers and patients to reduce the frequency of exposure to sugars in foods and drinks.
+Counsel parents/caregivers and patients on ways to reduce the frequency of exposure to sugars in foods and drinks.

-Encourage parents/caregivers to brush a child’s teeth as soon as teeth erupt with a smear or a grain-of-rice–sized amount of fluoride toothpaste and a pea-sized amount at 3 years of age.
+Encourage parents/caregivers to maintain their own good oral health and to brush a child’s teeth at least twice a day as soon as teeth erupt with a smear or a grain-of-rice–sized amount of fluoride toothpaste, increasing to a pea-sized amount at 3 years of age.

-Advise parents/caregivers to monitor brushing until 8 years of age.
+Advise parents/caregivers to assist in and monitor brushing until 10 years of age.

-Refer to the AAP clinical report, “Fluoride Use in Caries Prevention in the Primary Care Setting,” for fluoride administration and supplementation decisions.
+Refer to the AAP clinical report, “Fluoride Use in Caries Prevention in the Primary Care Setting,”14 for fluoride administration and supplementation decisions.

-Build and maintain collaborative relationships with local dentists.
+Build and maintain collaborative relationships with local dental providers.

 Recommend that every child has a dental home by 1 year of age.